zigbeefordomoticz/Domoticz-Zigbee/readme.md

 Is a domoticz plugin to connect Zigbee devices through Zigbee controllers like [Zigate](https://zigate.fr) , Texas Instruments CC2531, CC13x2, CC26x2 adapters (via Zigpy library) like [zzh](https://electrolama.com/projects/zig-a-zig-ah/) .

-This plugin is an evolution of the mature Zigate plugin, which will continue to manage and handle Zigate via a so call native mode, while other coordinator will be handle through a unified communication library named [zigpy](https://github.com/zigpy/zigpy).
+This plugin is an evolution of the mature Zigate plugin, which will continue to manage and handle Zigate in native mode, while other coordinator will be handle through a unified communication library named [zigpy](https://github.com/zigpy/zigpy).

-## COMPATIBILITY WARNINGS
+## Compatibility WARNINGS

 ### REQUIRES Domoticz 2020 or above